dotnet/EntityFramework.Docs/entity-framework/ef6/what-is-new/index.md

   - The EntityFramework package now targets .NET Standard 2.1 in addition to .NET Framework 4.x.
   - This means that EF 6.3 is cross-platform and supported on other operating systems besides Windows, like Linux and macOS.
   - The migrations commands have been rewritten to execute out of process and work with SDK-style projects.
-- Support for SQL Server HierarchyId
+- Support for SQL Server HierarchyId.
-- Improved compatibility with Roslyn and NuGet PackageReference
+- Improved compatibility with Roslyn and NuGet PackageReference.
 - Added `ef6.exe` utility for enabling, adding, scripting, and applying migrations from assemblies.
-This replaces `migrate.exe`
+This replaces `migrate.exe`.

 ### EF designer support